-In circuit switching network resources (bandwidth) is divided into pieces and bit delay is constant during a connection.
+In circuit switching network resources (bandwidth) are divided into pieces and bit delay is constant during a connection.
 The dedicated path/circuit established between sender and receiver provides a guaranteed data rate.
 Data can be transmitted without any delays once the circuit is established.

-Telephone system network is the one of example of Circuit switching.
+Telephone system network is one of the example of Circuit switching.
 TDM (Time Division Multiplexing) and FDM (Frequency Division Multiplexing) are two methods of multiplexing multiple signals into a single carrier.

 - Frequency Division Multiplexing : Divides into multiple bands

 Frequency Division Multiplexing or FDM is used when multiple data signals are combined for simultaneous transmission via a shared communication medium.It is a technique by which the total bandwidth is divided into a series of non-overlapping frequency sub-bands,where each sub-band carry different signal.
-Practical use in radio spectrum & optical fiber to share multiple independent signals.
+Practical use in radio spectrum & optical fibre to share multiple independent signals.

 - Time Division Multiplexing : Divides into frames